functionguyy/technical_art/C_tutorials/c_variables.md

 The following list indicates the rules you must follow to construct a valid identifier in C:

-- it must start with an alphabet(the underscore `_` counts as an alphabet).
+- It must start with an alphabet(the underscore `_` counts as an alphabet).
-- it must not have any spaces inbetween.
+- It must not have any spaces inbetween.
 - It must be unique and must not be a keyword in C.
 - It can be made up of uppercase or lowercase alphabetic characters, the 10. digits and the underscore `_`.